-Each year their is a competition to find the student greenkeeper of the year and this year that accolade has been goes to TSG Partner club Muswell Hill and Deputy Head Greenekeeper at the north London Club – Kevin O’Neill.
+Each year there is a competition to find the student greenkeeper of the year and this year that accolade has been going to TSG Partner club Muswell Hill and Deputy Head Greenkeeper at the north London Club – Kevin O’Neill.

 The Toro Student Greenkeeper of the Year 2014 was named just days before Kevin heads to Gleneagles to join other greenkeeping volunteers at the Ryder Cup.

 Proud Kevin, pipped runners-up Tom Freeman from Kingsdown Golf Club and Wesley Lenihan from Ealing Golf Club.